Visels/Portfolio/readme.txt

-This is my personal portfolio showcasing what I have done through out my development
+This is my personal portfolio showcasing what I have done through out my development and learning journey

--Some projects tha
+Some of the projects I have worked on are:
+      -Hostels Management API
+      -Uber clone
+      -Amazon clone
+      -Netflix clone